-High LDL cholesterol levels are believed to be a significant contributor to coronary artery disease (CAD).
+Statins are effective in reducing deaths from heart attacks and strokes in high-risk patients.
+There is an on-going debate about whether statins should be given to lower risk patients.
+High LDL cholesterol levels are a significant contributor to coronary artery disease (CAD).
 CAD is caused by the hardening of arteries over time, and it is believed that the slow build-up of LDL cholesterol inside the arteries is what causes this hardening.
 By lowering bad cholesterol levels, statins also help reduce the risk of heart disease, and may be prescribed to reduce the risk of heart attack and stroke-related death in people with high risk for or known CAD.

-Indeed, recent analysis has found that early reports of the benefits of statins were understaded and they are even better than previously believed.
+Indeed, recent analysis has found that early reports of the benefits of statins were understated and they are even better than previously believed.
 Whether statins should be used for primary prevention and be distributed widely to those without other risk factors, is a matter of much discussion and debate.